jones58/LondonBrutalistMap/README.md

 ## Building

-- After the success of my Brutalist Map project, I wanted to build a game using the same data, to test user's on their knowledge of the buildings.
-E.g. Photo, what building is this, user inputs their answer.
-- During production, it became obvious that i could make a multi-page site with the data - presenting it in different ways.
-This would allow different users to engage with it in different ways.
-- Seeing as much of the functionality of the (old Brutalist map project)[github.com/jones58/brutalist-map] was in JavaScript, I wanted to rebuild it in React, as it was hard to navigate the codebase, something a component based architecture would solve.
+- After the success of my (Brutalist Map project)[github.com/jones58/brutalist-map], I wanted to rebuild it in a modern framework.
+Seeing as much of the functionality of the (old Brutalist map project)[github.com/jones58/brutalist-map] was in JavaScript, I wanted to rebuild it in React, as it was hard to navigate the codebase, something a component based architecture would solve.
 - I realised that this would allow me to use the mapbox NPM package rather than the CDN method I was previously using, which would allow me to host the geojson data myself - making it much easier to edit.
+- During production, it became obvious that I could make a multi-page site with the data, now that I was selfhosting it, allowing me to display it in different ways.
+This would allow different users to engage as they wished.
 - First, I set up the app using Vite.
 - Then I worked on each of the pages in the app, using Tailwind CSS to rapidly design them in a similar style to my Brutalist Map project.
 - Taught myself how to use APIs in Javascript with fetch() and then applied this to React.